igjese/cards/README.md

 Goal is to create Solitaire Deck Building game that educates the player about Roman era.
 If successful, I can continue doing this into my retirement.

 - Gameplay: Aims to play like Dominion, but single player.
-- Educational aspect: Each new game can focus on a single card (e.g. Julius Caesar, or Roman Legions) and provide interesting but accurate historical information.
+- Educational aspect: Each new game can highlight a single card (e.g. Julius Caesar, or Roman Legions) and provide interesting but accurate historical information. (intro screen, player needs to click "continue" to proceed)

 ## Implementation
 Cheapest possible, since the whole idea is to do this solo.